 Chicken Swiss Extraordinaire

-*pro tip, you can adjust the thickness or thinness of your mushroom sauce by adding more wine to thin it out or make a slurry with a little flour and wine to thicken it if your sauce is too thin.
+*Pro Tip: you can adjust the thickness or thinness of your mushroom sauce by adding more wine to thin it out or make a slurry with a little flour and wine to thicken it if your sauce is too thin.

-**If you do not want to use wine, you can use chicken broth and a little Worcestershire sauce instead.
+**Super Pro Tip: If you do not want to use wine, you can use chicken broth and a little Worcestershire sauce instead.

-I can see why this dish has been a favorite of my Aunt and Uncle for the last 40+ years.
-It was so full of flavor, fancy enough for a special occasion and fast enough for a quick weeknight meal.
-I think it will be a family favorite of yours as well!
+I can see why this dish has been a favorite of my aunt and uncle for the last 40+ years.
+It was so full of flavor and fancy enough for a special occasion but fast enough for a quick weeknight meal.

 Chicken Swiss Extraordinaire